 After all that time outdoors, you’ll be hungry — so make sure you plan to visit some of my favorite spots during your weekend in Lake County.

 Arti Cafe, an authentic and organic Indian restaurant in Kelseyville that rivaled the Indian food we had in the Bay Area, for sure.
 My favorite dish was the melti-in-your-mouth Chicken Makhani, which was shredded tandoori butter chicken in a mild ginger and tomato curry sauce.
 The vegetable Biryani and garlic naan were also delicious!
-Arti Cafe offers both outdoor seating and takeout.
+Arti Cafe offers some indoor and outdoor seating, but is ideal for takeout.

 Saw Shop Public House, located on Main Street in downtown Kelseyville, is another gem of Lake County if you’re craving food on the gourmet side.
 The restaurant has plenty of outdoor seating, but also offers food and cocktails (served in portable, reusable mason jars) to go via an online ordering system.